software-patterns/workshop/projects/the-process-of-repair.md

 - The quality is achieved by careful shaping of the parts (so that they do not become awkward or distracting) while keeping the whole in mind
+- This shaping entails, more or less, making important concepts more "thingy", and irrelevant ones less thingy.
 - quality in a codebase allows engineers to quickly understand it and make changes easily
 - To maintain a high level of quality, the quality must be